German prosecutors probe firms for Syria chemical weapons links

 "The list spans from the 1980s to the start of the 1990s.
 It was given to the Federal Prosecutor's office, which is looking to see whether there were any crimes committed," said the spokesman for the economy ministry.

-Some deliveries were made, however, before goods required export licences, or fell under later arms control laws.
+Some deliveries were made, however, before goods required export licenses, or fell under later arms control laws.

 German project sketches for the construction of two plants capable of producing materials used in sarin production stemming from 1983 and 1984 were also found, according to the paper.
 It was not clear where they had been discovered.